-Happier, healthier, and more centered.
+Happier, healthier, and more grounded.

 Not a bad way to go through life.

 Ongoing scientific research on meditation continues to show remarkable benefits in terms of both health and happiness.
 If you’re interested we could talk about this stuff for hours.
 For now, here’s a quick summary of some of the practical, real-world benefits that students report from regular practice of Vedic Meditation.
-The best part is that most feel some positive effects within just the first couple days of learning, and it just gets better after that.

 This is the big one for most people.
 That’s because the single greatest obstruction to our health and well-being is stress.
 Medical research estimates as much as 90% of all health problems are caused or aggravated by stress.
 The unique state of rest that is achieved during meditation allows the body to launder years of accumulated stress physiologically.
 It also allows the body’s natural healing mechanisms to function fully and in doing so promotes a state of balance and health.
 People who practice the Vedic Meditation technique say they have less stress, more energy, and less tension in their lives.
 Many find it easier to reduce alcohol use, stop smoking, and let go of unhealthy habits.
 Research also shows that they have lower medical costs, fewer doctor visits, and less hospitalization.
 All from closing your eyes for 20 minutes twice a day and silently repeating your mantra.
 Sounds amazing, but it’s true.